 When we embarked on our toolkit journey we did not really have a firm idea of what it would look like at the end.
-We became known as the ‘different vanguard’ because we were developing a toolkit for the wider NHS to use based on our existing networked care model experience, and our toolkit is, in itself an evaluation of networked care.
+We became known as the ‘different vanguard’ because we were developing a toolkit for the wider NHS to use based on our existing networked care model experience.
+Our toolkit is, in itself, an evaluation of networked care.

 Once we started to research and collaborate, it became clear it would be a very iterative process as we were led in different directions by what we learned and needed to build on.
 This complex path provided a rich knowledge base and the codifying of this learning is the toolkit you are now reading.
 It is primarily aimed at those considering a networked care solution but it could also be used by anyone reviewing or developing a clinical service.